Werner Enterprises

 Werner Enterprises, Inc. is an American transportation and logistics company, serving the United States, Mexico and Canada.
-Werner Enterprises stated that it had 2021 revenues of $2.7 billion and over 13,500 employees and contractors.
+Werner Enterprises stated that it had 2023 revenues of $3.28 billion and over 14,000 employees and contractors.

 History

 In 1956, Clarence "CL" Werner sold his family vehicle for a Ford Motor Company gasoline-powered truck, and began hauling cargo for other companies.
 In 1964, CL moved his company out of his home and into a shop in Council Bluffs, Iowa.
 In 1977, Werner Enterprises moved its corporate headquarters to its current location in Omaha, Nebraska.
 By 1999, Werner had expanded its operations into Mexico, reaching one billion dollars in revenue.
-Werner was among the five largest truckload carriers in the United States in 2020.
+Werner was among the six largest truckload and less-than-truckload (LTL) carriers in the United States in 2023.

+Acquisitions

+In July 2021, Werner acquired regional truckload carriers ECM Transport Group (ECM Transport and Motor Carrier Service, LLC), expanding in the Mid-Atlantic, Ohio and Northeast regions.

+In November 2021, Werner acquired final mile carrier NEHDS Logistics, LLC.

+In October 2022, Werner acquired truckload carrier Baylor Trucking, Inc., expanding in the east central and south-central U.S. truckload markets.

+In November 2022, Werner acquired asset-light logistics provider and truckload carrier, ReedTMS Logistics.

 Operations

-Werner's fleet consists of approximately 10,000 tractors, 26,000 trailers and employs 13,500 employees and independent contractors.